Dr. Mark is a veterinarian. He also trains dogs, mostly large breeds and those that suffer from aggression problems.

 What Is a Safety Word?

 A safety word is a special command you use when recalling your dog.
 The “touch” safety word was developed for use with service dogs.
-A seeing-eye dog must respond to the touch command so that the owner can harness the dog and perhaps be lead to safety.
-It is not as simple as the “come” command, and not something you use every day.
+A seeing-eye dog must respond to the touch command so that the owner can harness the dog and perhaps be led to safety.
+It is not as simple as the “come” command and is not something you use every day.

 Most dogs will listen to their owners and respond 99% of the time when they are called.
 A safety command is taught so that your dog will respond to a recall 100% of the time.
 In an emergency, a 99% response rate is not good enough.

 I learned the use of a safety word many years ago and have used several in the past.
 The safety word I currently use is “touch,” and since it is important to teach a dog hand signals too, I use them so that my dog will obey even from a distance.
 I hold my hand at my right side with the fingers out and pointing down.